OpenZeppelin/merkle-tree/README.md

 ### Leaf ordering

 Each leaf of a merkle tree can be proven individually.
-The relative ordering of leaves is mostly irrelevant when the only objective is to prove inclusion of individual leaves in the tree.
+The relative ordering of leaves is mostly irrelevant when the only objective is to prove the inclusion of individual leaves in the tree.
 Proving multiple leaves at once is however a little bit more difficult.

 This library proposes a mechanism to prove (and verify) that sets of leaves are included in the tree.
 These "multiproofs" can also be verified onchain using the implementation available in `@openzeppelin/contracts`.
 This mechanism requires the leaves to be ordered respective to their position in the tree.
 For example, if the tree leaves are (in hex form) `[ 0xAA...AA, 0xBB...BB, 0xCC...CC, 0xDD...DD]`, then you'd be able to prove `[0xBB...BB, 0xDD...DD]` as a subset of the leaves, but not `[0xDD...DD, 0xBB...BB]`.